ex0dus-0x/ex0dus-0x.github.io/_posts/2018-05-19-c-memory-allocator.md

        the effect of allocating memory to the process; decreasing the break deallocates memory.
 ```

 As we can observe, this gives us a bit of a clue on how our heap is actually organized.
 The program break is the area that _bounds_ the heap until set by `malloc` or any other memory allocating function.
-This is also introduces us to heap having _initialized_ and _unintialized_ regions, where the _initialized_ space is occupied by virtual memory that has been mapped to real memory.
-When memory wants to be allocated, `sbrk`, which moves the break according to the given increment in bytes (whereas `brk` moves the break to a specified address).
+This is also introduces us to THE heap having _initialized_ and _unintialized_ regions, where the _initialized_ space is occupied by virtual memory that has been mapped to real memory.
+When memory wants to be allocated, `sbrk` is called, which moves the break according to the given increment in bytes (whereas `brk` moves the break to a specified address).
 Once successful, `sbrk` will return a pointer to us with the address of the break point.

 Keep in mind that for some experienced C/C++ developers, `mmap` and `munmap` are also feasible options for memory allocation.
 However, in alignment with many already existing examples, `sbrk` is good for learning.